ruwalln/KnowledgeBase/Oracle_SQLPLUS.md

 ## HowTo Import a CSV File into a Database Table using SQLCl

 - First run SQLCl client and connect to a valid database.
-- Afterwards check the current loadformat using the following command
+- Afterwards check the current loadformat using the following command SHOW LOADFORMAT
 - change the settings using SET LOADFORMAT <param>

 ```